simvue-io/docs/docs/tutorial_advanced/defining-the-problem.md

     variable = T
   []
 ```
 Next, we add a kernel which can solve the diffusivity term, $\alpha \nabla^2 T$.
-For this we use [the ADMatDiffusion kernel](https://mooseframework.inl.gov/source/kernels/ADMatDiffusion.html), which accepts the diffusivity parameter $\alpha$ as a material property.
+For this we use [^^the ADMatDiffusion kernel^^](https://mooseframework.inl.gov/source/kernels/ADMatDiffusion.html), which accepts the diffusivity parameter $\alpha$ as a material property.
 ```
 [Kernels]
   [time-derivative]